luk1897/Research-Track-1/README.md

 ## Pseudocode

 <p>set flag for switching between the research of silver and golden tokens to True</p>
-set the threshold for the control of the orientation to 2.0 set the threshold for the control of the linear distance from a silver token to 0.4 set the threshold for the control of the linear distance from a golden token to 0.5 set R to Robot()
+<p>set the threshold for the control of the orientation to 2.0</p>
+<p>set the threshold for the control of the linear distance from a silver token to 0.4</p>
+<p>set the threshold for the control of the linear distance from a golden token to 0.5</p>
+<p>set R to Robot()</p>

-function forward with parameters speed and seconds set power of the left motor to speed set power of the right motor to speed set a sleep with seconds set zero the power of the left motor set zero the power of the right motor
+function forward with parameters speed and seconds
+    set power of the left motor to speed set power of the right motor to speed set a sleep with seconds
+    set zero the power of the left motor set zero the power of the right motor

 function turn with parameters speed and seconds set power of the left motor to speed